 Some exceptions to the duty of care do exist.
 In most cases, landowners do not owe a duty of care arising from visible and naturally occurring hazards but do bear responsibility for warning or addressing hidden dangers such as hidden crevasses.
 Landowners are also not generally responsible for wild animal attacks.
 Since indigenous animals roam properties without landowner control, landowners need not warn visitors of the dangers of coyotes, insects, snakes, or other wild animals in the vicinity unless the landowner feeds, harbors, or otherwise adopts a duty of care over the animal.

 Most landowners do not categorize every visitor who enters the property.
 Instead, farmers, shop owners, and others can focus on reasonable maintenance and building code compliance to minimize liability risks.
 If you routinely invite visitors to your property for recreation, work, or social events, discuss with a lawyer proactive premises liability strategies to reduce the likelihood of a personal injury claim.
-Taking steps that will minimize liability for all categories of visitors may provide the best protection against premises liability claims.
+Taking steps that will minimize liability for all categories of visitors may provide the best protection against premises liability claims in Texas.